MattMors/NA-sound-4Everybody/README.md

 # NASA space app challenge 2023 - Immersed in the sound of space (F.E.S. team)
+This project won the **“Social Hackademy” special Awards 🏆**, if you are interested to this project we provide also this https://www.spaceappschallenge.org/2023/find-a-team/fes/?tab=project

 Our project aims to provide an auditory experience to silent videos, by adding sounds that match the content of the video.